If your monitor displays ‘no signal’ even after you turn ON the CPU means the monitor doesn’t get the signal from the source (CPU).

 For example, your motherboard supports DDR3 GPU, but you are trying to run your PC with DDR4 GPU.
 Then you can say that your graphics card is an incompatible component with your PC.

 In this case, your PC will show no signal error without any doubt because the motherboard and the graphics card are not in sync to generate proper signals to run a computer.
-To find compatible components for your computer, you need to know the motherboard model.
+To find compatible components for your computer, you must know what motherboard you have.

 Remember, whenever you are purchasing a PC component, make sure it must be compatible with your motherboard.